TsKyrk/pyexewrap/README.md

 # Side effects and bugs
 <!-- None to my knowledge.
 All the known side effects have been fixed.
 Please report any bug or side effects you may find. -->
 - exit()/quit() commands in python closes stdin.
 To prevent this, __builtins__.exit() and __builtins__.quit() have been monkey-patched which might have side effects.
+- pyexewrap is not compatible with Python 3.8.10 due to dict mergin using | operator.
+This could be removed.

 # Todos
 - Implement an installer for an easy deployment of the tool.
 Maybe upload the tool to Pypi?